NathanVaughn/blog.nathanv.me/content/posts/getting-my-pilots-license/index.md

 **_Giant_** caveat here, a close friend of mine works at Garmin so I was able to get employee pricing on this.

-This little box is an ADS-B IN receiver as well as a GPS receiver and backup AHRS device (provides attitude and altitude information).
+This little box is an ADS-B In receiver as well as a GPS receiver and backup AHRS device (provides attitude and altitude information).
 This is super handy in the cockpit and just gives you so much more situational awareness.
 There's already been multiple times flying where this helps me spot traffic I would have never